 This train of thought began after listening to the government's latest Budget speech on television and hearing how it would affect senior citizens.

 Today, pensioners are viewed differently from how they were in my youth.
 So many terrible stories are in the news about older people being burgled, falling victim to distraction crimes, being mugged and living in poverty in their own homes due to the rising cost of living.

 I am always hearing, on the news, about how the elderly cost the state so much to support because they now make up a larger portion of society.
-I think to myself that they should not be viewed as a drain on resources, because many of them have been hard working people all their lives and have paid their taxes and national insurance.
+I think to myself that they should not be viewed as a drain on resources because many of them have been hard-working people all their lives and have paid their taxes and national insurance.

 So why should they not be entitled to a comfortable and happy old age when they have paid their dues all their lives?

 My grandma certainly belonged to a generation when people worked hard for their livelihood and looked after their families.
 She worked all her life, up to the age of 74.
-She never claimed one penny off the state and was a proud and independent lady up to her death at the age of 83.
+She never claimed one penny off the state and was a proud and independent lady up to her death at 83.